How to Clean Vinyl Floors

 The best way to ensure you have clean vinyl floors is to set up a good defense.
 The old saying applies here: “An ounce of prevention is worth a pound of cure.”

-Follow these tips when removing stains from vinyl:
+Knowing how to remove stains from vinyl floors starts with following these general tips when removing stains from vinyl:

 - Make sure your ventilation is good if using chemicals.